 Since chronic pain and fatigue can often increase feelings of anxiety and depression, and in turn worsen fibromyalgia symptoms, it is important to seek mental health treatment.
 As discussed above, stress can play a huge role in the body’s ability to deal with pain and heal properly.
 Learning how to cope with stress can help you to improve your perspective and your coping skills.

 In addition to lifestyle habits and stress management therapies, pain medications such as local anesthetics (injected into especially painful or tender areas) may be utilized to help manage pain and get fibromyalgia symptoms under control.
 Muscle relaxants and Anticonvulsants (seizure medications) are occasionally prescribed to help alleviate muscle strain, anxiety and pain.

 Custom Fibromyalgia Treatment in Austin

 If you are experiencing fibromyalgia symptoms, there is no need for you to suffer any longer.
 At the Diagnostic Pain Center, we see a number of Austin Fibromyalgia patients each year and are very familiar with the different aspects and symptoms of this condition.
-Dr. Robert S. Marks, Dr. Sauman A. Rafii, and our team of friendly pain professionals will work one-on-one with you to understand your pain issues and design a custom-tailored fibromyalgia treatment plan that addresses your unique needs.
+Our providers will work one-on-one with you to understand your pain issues and design a custom-tailored fibromyalgia treatment plan that addresses your unique needs.

 We are committed to helping all of our patients control and eliminate their pain so they can get back to living a happier, more active and pain-free lifestyle.
 If you are ready to take back control of the life you enjoy, then give us a call today at 512-981-7246 or request an appointment online to get started.